FrozenMouseIV/EO-3DS-Save-Editor/README.md

 # EO-3DS-Save-Editor
 A save editor for the mainline 3DS Etrian Odyssey games that lets you edit levels, skill levels, respec, change class, change subclass, add/remove members from the active party so you can run a 6 people party or change your items.
+Also, a simple hex editor for EO saves.

 When changing levels, rest your characters in-game right away.